strbrgr/email_newsletter/README.md

-# Building an email newsletter in Axum
+# Building an email newsletter with actix-web